adobe/aepsdk-messaging-ios/Documentation/sources/troubleshooting/validate-messages-in-griffon.md

 ## Validate the event containing a message definition response

-After the request verified in the previous step returns, the AEPEdge extension will dispatch a response Event containing the data returned by the remote server.
+After the request from the previous step returns, the **AEPEdge** extension will dispatch a response event containing data returned by the remote server.

 Complete the following steps to validate a response containing in-app messages:

 1. Launch your application with an **AEPAssurance** session active

-1. In the Griffon UI, click on **Events** in the left-rail navigation
+1. In the Assurance UI, click on **Events** in the left-rail navigation

 1. In the event list, select the event with type **AEP Response Event Handle**.
-There will likely be several events with this type - ensure the one selected has an `AEPExtensionEventSource` of **personalization:decisions**
+There will likely be several events with this type - ensure the one selected has an **AEPExtensionEventSource** of `personalization:decisions`

     ![AEP Response Event Handle](./../../assets/message_response.png)